ferzeg3420/quizButInGerman/README.md

 TEMP_INCORRECT_PATH=""
 ```

-Write the path to the german-to-english file for FILE_PATH (**do not put the german-to-english file in /tmp because it'll be lost when you reboot your computer**) and write the path to the /tmp/ directories in the last two.
-If you don't have a temp directory, just pick any directory that you rarely look at.
-I left the ones I use as an example (which will work on macos and also linux I believe).
-The error messages you'll get if you didn't read this and ran the deutsche script should also help.
+For **FILE_PATH** write the path to where you'll be storing your german-to-english file (**do not put the german-to-english file in /tmp because it'll be lost when you reboot your computer**).
+Then for **TEMP_PATH** write something like: */tmp/d.temp*.
+Choose a similar name for **TEMP_INCORRECT_PATH** I'm leaving the paths I used as an example if you're not feeling creative.

 ## STEP 5
 Be sure to check out the original quiz game and the other BSD games created in the 70s.
-I don't know who created these games, but a big thank you to the creators (I assume it was CS faculty in UCB in the 70s-80s).
+I don't know who created these games, but a big thank you to the creators (I assume it was CS faculty at UCB in the 70s-80s).

-Here's Mike Sharov's fork:
+Here's a link to Mike Sharov's fork:
 #https://github.com/msharov/bsd-games